umbraco/UmbracoDocs/Extending/Database/index-v8.md

 ## Database-level Roles

-The following table shows the database roles and their capabilities:
+The following table shows the database roles required by Umbraco and their capabilities:

 | Database role name 	| Description                                                                                                                                                                                                        	|
 |--------------------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|